 Thus, the history of visual communication, that is the history of the visualization of the spoken word, will largely follow the development of typographic systems, with a special focus on Latin typography, given that this is the system that I am working with.
 Although the main focus will be on the usage of typography in layouts, I will also cover other visual material such as illustration, illumination, photography, shapes and symbols, as and where they relate to the main subject.

-I shall loosely be following P.B.
-Meggs's book "The History of Graphic Design," which is the seminal work of this area.
-Given that the internet presents me with this possibility I shall be providing far more visual examples to the material covered than the book itself provides.
-Thus the following pages are full of clickable thumbnails which will lead you to large sized images clarifiying the subjects at hand.
+I will loosely follow P.B.
+Meggs's book "The History of Graphic Design," which is the seminal work in this area.
+However, since the internet gives me that possibility, I can show far more visual examples to the material covered than the book itself provides.

 I am very proud of my heritage as a graphic designer.
-I know that I come from a long line of remarkable individuals from the scribes of ancient Egypt and Mesopotamia to the medieval book makers, from the likes of Aldus Manutius to the constructivist El Lisitzky.
-They are my friends and colleagues.
+I know that I come from a long line of remarkable individuals, from the scribes of ancient Egypt and Mesopotamia to the medieval book makers; from Aldus Manutius to El Lissitzky.
+They are my teachers and colleagues.
 I look to them for instruction, for guidance, for inspiration.
-I know that whatever we design today rests upon their shoulders, their genius, their unfailing good judgement and taste.
-I look at contemporary design and see traces of Gothic diminuendo or Renaissance page layout.
-I hope that learning the history of their craft will inspire the same pride and love in my students...
+I know that whatever we design today rests upon their shoulders, their genius, their good judgement and taste.
+I hope that learning the history of their craft will inspire the same pride and love in my students.